cmseaton42/Allen-Bradley-Toolkit/README.md

 ### **What is this repository for?** ###

-* The goal of this project is to generate a python package that wraps the standard lxml python package for use easy L5X file manipulation as well as to create usable scripts that implement this package.
+* The goal of this project is to generate a python package to wrap the standard lxml python package for easy L5X file manipulation as well as to create usable scripts that implement this package.

 ### **How do I get set up?** ###